thibence-95/js-exercise/README.md

 That concludes the "work-from-home day".

 Sicco not that I want to seem like a suck-up but I hope whatever family related issues you had to leave early for don't cost you too much sleep and peace of mind.
 See you when we see you.

+I'm absolutely stuck on 5.6 seemed so simple at first.